libersoft-org/yellow-documentation/AMTP.md

 ### What is different from SMTP protocol:

-- The type of authentication (signing by private key)
+- The type of authentication (logging in by asymmetric encryption)
 - Security by default (secured channel and end-to-end encryption by default)
 - Different application layer protocol (**WebTransport**)
 - Message format (**BSON**)